alirezakhtm/eureka-registry/ReadMe.md

 ```

 # Vision
 In next version I would like to develop this project and provide it for OSGi framework.
+(This feature is progressing ...)